Preparing Files for Server Execution

 2.On the File menu, select Mapping Settings, and clear the Make paths absolute in generated code check box if it is selected.

 3.For each mapping component, open the Properties dialog box (by double-clicking the component's title bar, for example), and change all file paths from absolute to relative.
 Also, select the Save all file paths relative to MFD file check box.
-For convenience, you can copy all input files and schemas in the same folder as the mapping itself, and reference them just by the file name.
+For convenience, you can copy all input files and schemas into the same folder as the mapping itself, and reference them just by the file name.

 For more information about dealing with relative and absolute paths while designing mappings, refer to MapForce documentation.